What To Do If Your Dog Ate Silicone Rubber? (Explained!)

 What To Do If Your Dog Ate Silicone Rubber

-The first thing you should do if your dog ate silicone rubber is to determine the quantity.
-Dogs like chewing on silicone rubber and they may or may not ingest some of it.
 To find out how much silicone rubber is missing carefully inspect it and see how much has been eaten.
 Also, look around the dog and see if there is any silicone rubber on the ground.

 What I like to do when these things happen is to open my dog’s mouth.
 Sometimes, the foreign object could be stuck on its teeth or maybe on the back of the mouth.
 You can easily intervene and remove anything from their mouth that shouldn’t be there.